erik-adelbert/aoc/2023/README.md

 ## Day 20

-The solution runs a simulation of pulse flow, the reasons for using `lcm` and the reverse engineering are explained in the subbreddit for today.
+~~The solution runs a simulation of a pulse flow, the reasons for using `lcm` and the reverse engineering of inputs are explained in today's subbreddit.~~

+`<EDIT>` From this day on, I will keep studying and adapting `u/maneatingape`'s [work](https://github.com/maneatingape/advent-of-code-rust/tree/main).
+His 2D reasoning, linear algebra techniques and pure integer problem building are really consistent and worth studying.

 ## Day 21

-Is not ready yet.
+This solution is totally described in the subreddit [solution megathread](https://www.reddit.com/r/adventofcode/comments/18nevo3/comment/kf97mi9/?utm_source=share&utm_medium=web2x&context=3).

 ## Day 22

-Is currently being composed but I'm tired.
+This challenge is a curious beast: it starts as a computational geometry problem in the form of [AABB collisions](https://en.wikipedia.org/wiki/Bounding_volume) and evolve into a graph problem.
+The solution is brute-forcing the challenge parts.

 ## Day 23

+Today's solution is (largely) a port of [u/maneatingape](https://www.reddit.com/user/maneatingape/) awesome [contribution](https://www.reddit.com/r/adventofcode/comments/18oy4pc/comment/kfyvp2g/?utm_source=share&utm_medium=web2x&context=3).
+It has its own tricks though.

 ## Day 24

+`<EDIT>` From this day on, I will keep studying and adapting `u/maneatingape`'s [work](https://github.com/maneatingape/advent-of-code-rust/tree/main).
+His 2D reasoning, linear algebra techniques and pure integer problem building are really consistent and worth studying.

 ## Day 25

 I'm slowly recovering from a bad flue.

+`<EDIT>` From this day on, I will keep studying and adapting `u/maneatingape`'s [work](https://github.com/maneatingape/advent-of-code-rust/tree/main).
+His 2D reasoning, linear algebra techniques and pure integer problem building are really consistent and worth studying.